vishal-verma-96/Marketing_Campaign_Analysis/README.md

 | Complain              | 1 if customer complained in the last 2 years                  |
 | Country               | Customer's location                                           |

+and the dataset already in the current repository.
 ---

 ## 📊 Sample Visualization